awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/cloudtrail-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/cloudtrail-enabled.html)

-This AWS control checks whether CloudTrail is enabled in your AWS account\.
+This control checks whether CloudTrail is enabled in your AWS account\.

 However, some AWS services do not enable logging of all APIs and events\.
 You should implement any additional audit trails other than CloudTrail and review the documentation for each service in [CloudTrail Supported Services and Integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html)\.

-### Related PCI DSS Requirements<a name="pcidss-cloudtrail-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-cloudtrail-2-requirements"></a>

-This AWS control is associated with the following PCI DSS requirements:
+This control is associated with the following PCI DSS requirements:

 PCI DSS 10\.1: Implement audit trails to link all access to system components to each individual user\.
 By enabling CloudTrail, Event History provides you with 90 days of readily available events and audit trails for access to system components by each individual user\.